 Leave not requested/approved prior to the day it is taken (sick time) shall be considered unscheduled.
 Unscheduled leave may be accumulated to a total of 200 hours.
-There is no reimbursement for unscheduled leave accrual at the time of an employee's termination from the Council.
+There is no reimbursement for unscheduled leave accrual at the time of an employee's termination from the Council and therefore, not accrued.